IMPAIRMENT

 B. Market risk

 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises three types of risk: interest rate risk, currency risk and other price risk.
-Financial instruments affected by market risk include loans and borrowings and deposits.
+Market risk comprises two types of risk: currency risk and other price risk.

 Foreign currency risk